-On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of dumping.
+On this basis, the Commission found that there was prima facie proof of the likelihood of recurrence of dumping.

-THE ALLEGATION OF RECURRENCE OF MATERIAL INJURY
+THE ALLEGATION OF THE LIKELIHOOD OF CONTINUATION OF MATERIAL INJURY

-The Applicant alleges and submitted sufficient evidence to show that it would experience an increase in imports, decline in sales, decline in profit, output, productivity, market share, capacity utilization, inventories, and employment, if the duty expires.
+The Applicant alleges and submitted sufficient evidence to show that it would continue to experience injury in the form of price undercutting, profitability, decrease in sales volumes, decrease in output, productivity, cash flow and return on investment should the duties expire.

-On this basis the Commission found that there was prima facie proof of the recurrence of material injury if the duty expires.
+On this basis, the Commission found that there was prima facie proof of the likelihood of the continuation of material injury if the duties expire.